ATLAS-HGTD/hgtd-tools/development_docs/docker.md

+# All docker support for hgtd-tools deprecated on Dec 20th, 2025, in favor of user's python environments.

+The following is kept only for archival purposes.
+The last version containing a Dockerfile is v1.8.1, up to commit 902e9cb9c8f7bdb3aed780c13201041f1db9d246.

+---

 There are two relevant registry links, for which a login is needed:

 first one needs a PAT from gitlab with the right to upload to the registry: